 3.12.1 Ethical Approval

-Ethical approval of the study will be obtained from the Kintampo Research Ethics Review Committee.
+Ethical approval of the study will be obtained from the Kintampo Health Research Centre Institutional Ethics Committee.
 Data collection will commence after ethical clearance is granted.

 3.12.2 Approval from the study area.

 Permission will be sought from the Regional Health Directorate Sunyani and the Hospital management team for permission.
 Permission will be obtained and explained to respondents to declare their intention to partake in the study.
 A copy of the research proposal and an introductory letter will be sent to the health management team and approval obtained before the study will commence.